-4.86 In addition to verification of the destruction of chemical weapons and CWPFs, the analysis of transfer discrepancies and the verification of Article VI facilities are of paramount importance in preventing the re-emergence of chemical weapons.
-Declaration-related issues are described in the subsection "General Obligations and Declarations Related Thereto" (see paragraphs 4.39 to 4.53 above), while this subsection describes steps taken to optimise verification activities in a number of key areas.
+4.88 In addition to verification of the destruction of chemical weapons and CWPFs, the analysis of transfer discrepancies and the verification of Article VI facilities and plant sites are of paramount importance in preventing the re-emergence of chemical weapons.
+Declaration-related issues are described in the subsection "General obligations and declarations related thereto" (see paragraphs 4.41 to 4.55 above), while this subsection describes steps taken to optimise verification activities in a number of key areas.